thatoldfarm/chromatical-core/README.md

     dd if=/dev/zero of=blank.img bs=512 count=2880
     ```
 2.  **Structuring the Logic:**
-    A raw block is just "The Void."
+    A raw block is just empty space.
 To make it a "Computer," we give it a Filesystem (FAT12).
 This allows the x86 BIOS to understand how to read files.
     ```bash
     mkfs.fat -F 12 -n "MONOLITH" blank.img
     ```